Last updated October 28th, 2019.8 minute read

 Getting Expenses Under Control

 If you have a spending problem, budgeting is probably the first thing you should do in response.
-Considering the average credit card debt per household is $6,741, it’s safe to say many people could benefit in this way.
+Considering the average credit card debt per cardholder was $5,700 at the end of 2018, it’s safe to say many people could benefit in this way.

 Setting up a budget helps you understand where your money is going.
 Of course, if your expenses are significantly more than your income, you will need to make some changes.
 And those changes will be easier for some than for others.